Open at Clarence mill, Bollington in the Happy Valley!

 Look at the fine views over the town, often from White Nancy, and see how many of the buildings you can recognise today – it’s surprising how many of the old buildings have gone, but many remain, and how many new buildings there are, even in an old town!

-Additional display items have now been fitted!
-A new glass top display table will be used to show more local items of interest – come and have a look soon!
+Additional display items are provided!
+A glass top display table is used to show more local items of interest – come and have a look soon!

-Organised school and group visits can be made outside the normal opening times to suit the school timetable.
+Organised school and group visits can be made outside the normal opening times to suit the school timetable – see School Visits below.

 The Discovery Centre can be opened at other times for group visits or other special purposes by arrangement – see contact information below.

 We regularly feature displays of art and local history at the Discovery Centre.
-The one hundredth anniversary of the canal breach at Kerridge, locally known as the ‘Bollington Burst’ will be celebrated with a special exhibition of pictures taken of the breach and its aftermath.
-See panel at top of page.
+The one hundredth anniversary of the canal breach at Kerridge, locally known as the ‘Bollington Burst’ was celebrated with a special exhibition of pictures taken of the breach and its aftermath.

 This project has been most generously supported by the Heritage Lottery Fund, Cheshire Rural Recovery and the North West Development Agency, Clarence Mill Properties Limited, Macclesfield Borough Council, Bollington Town Council, Macclesfield Canal Society and private contributions.